Group 1: Studies in First Language & Literature

 - the origin and subsequent development of a branch of mathematics over a period of time, measured in tens, hundreds or thousands of years

 - the links between different branches of mathematics, or the way that branch of mathematics has been born, or has flourished, as a result of technology

 - a history of mathematics is acceptable with a focus on the development of math, not the people themselves.

 In addition, students seeking to write an EE in Mathematics must be currently enrolled in IB Maths/AP Calc AB.
 This subject is recommended with reservation.

 Music EEs draw upon the inspiration of “real” music (one or more pieces) to serve as a focus for analysis and interpretation.
 Students will research and analyze the music itself and not focus specifically on lyrics, the world around the musician, or other topics that may be more fitting to another EE subject area.
 Students are encouraged to select a topic with primary sources that may be obtained for analysis, including:

 - performances and concerts.

-An extended essay (EE) in physics should answer a research question in physics through focused, evidence-based argumentation.
+An EE in Physics should answer a research question in physics through focused, evidence-based argumentation.
 The evidence may be drawn from the student’s personal experimentation and/or book- and internet-based research.
 Whichever method of research is adopted, the student must use the principles of physics.

 Sports, Exercise & Health Science

-An extended essay (EE) in sports, exercise and health science (SEHS) provides students with an opportunity to apply the wide range of skills in the field of sports, exercise and health science to research into a topic of personal interest.
+An EE in Sports, Exercise and Health Science (SEHS) provides students an opportunity to apply the wide range of skills in the field of sports, exercise and health science to research into a topic of personal interest.